Hello! Do you want to know who we are and what we are doing?

 ASD is four times more prevalent in boys than girls, occurring at the rate of 1 in 34 in boys and 1 in 144 girls*.
 However, ASD knows no racial, ethnic or social boundaries.
 There is no correlation between family income, lifestyle or education and the incidence of ASD.

 *Reference: September 25, 2020 Data & Statistics on Autism Spectrum Disorder – https://www.cdc.gov

 In many cases, it is devastating.
 After diagnosis, most families are left to fend for themselves, lost in a myriad of theories and treatments, where even finding a knowledgeable physician can be challenging.

 WHAT IS JACK’S PLACE?

-JACK’S PLACE is a non-profit organization created to help families in Metro Detroit cope with ASD.
+JACK’S PLACE is a 501(c)3 Non-Profit created to help families in the State of Michigan cope with ASD.
 We do not advocate for any particular treatment option or therapy.
 Rather, we act as a single source to provide families with needed support services and referrals.
 We constantly seek ways to raise ASD awareness.

 - A clearinghouse of information to guide and support individuals and families living with ASD